jakswa/labelr/README.md

 I modified goauth.go to also serve up the needed html/javascript assets for this to work, so hopefully these instructions will be pretty easy to follow.

 1. install [Go](http://golang.org/doc/install)
-2. clone the repo and cd to it
+2. Clone the repo and cd to it
+  - `git clone git@github.com:jakswa/labelr.git`
+  - `cd labelr`
 3. copy config.yml.example to config.yml, and fill out the client_id and client_secret values
-  - you might need to create a [new Github OAuth App](https://github.com/settings/applications/new) for those values
+  - you will probably need to create a [new Github OAuth App](https://github.com/settings/applications/new) for those values
+  - if you've already created one, it'll be in your [list](https://github.com/settings/applications)
 4. get the required go dependencies (assumes git is installed)
   -  `go get github.com/korbenzhang/goyaml`
 5. run it!
   - `go run goauth.go`
-6. point your browser at it (localhost:8080)
+6. point your browser at it (localhost:8080 is the default, as of this writing)